 PS261 : Physics II - This is a calculus-based course in classical electricity and magnetism.
 The course covers: Electric force and electric charge; the electric field; Gauss' Law; electrostatic potential and energy; capacitors and dielectrics; current and Ohm's Law; DC circuits; magnetic force and magnetic fields, including Ampere's Law and the Biot-Savart Law; charges and currents in magnetic fields; electromagnetic induction; AC circuits. .
-Prerequisite: PS162 or permission of the instructor.
-It is recommended that MS160 be taken concurrently if not already taken.
+Prerequisite: PS162 and MS160, or permission of instructor.
 Rec.
 3, Lab.
 2, Cr.
 4.